geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 For the purposes of this tutorial, we recommend users download the Wavecals.zip file available on the `Gemini Public Data webpage <http://www.gemini.edu/sciops/instruments/gpi/public-data>`_.
 Then add the files to the calibration directory.
 The user must then update the calibration database by clicking the **Rescan Calib.
 DB** button, found in the lower left corner of the GPI DRP Status Console Window.

-If one wishes to try to construct one on their own follow the reduction steps discussed above with the following additions:
+At this point, the user may skip to the next section if they desire.
+However, should one wish to try to construct one on their own wavecales, follow the reduction steps below:

 - **For step 1)** Select Xe-arc lamp files: **S20131208S0149(-151).fits**.
 - **For step 3)** Keep selected the **Calibration** reduction type.